fredcy/tzchat-web/content/pages/tzchat-faq.md

 The fact that a room has, say, ":matrix.org" in its name does not restrict where it can be joined.

 However, invitation-only rooms will still require an invitation to join.
 You can send an invitation from your old matrix.org to your new tzchat.org one if necessary.

+## How do I login to the Riot desktop app?

+When logging in, click the *Change* link.
+Set the *Homeserver URL* value to `https://tezos.modular.im`, click *Next*, then sign in with your username and password for tzchat.org.

+## What about People / DM chats started from my matrix.org account?

+You can invite your new tzchat.org address to such rooms.
+People rooms (aka DMs) in Matrix are really just a special case of rooms in general, and can be enlarged to more than just two participants.